-Younger children are most often dog bite victims simply because they are less likely to recognize aggressive dog behavior and more likely to impulsively pet dogs without asking the owners if the dog is friendly.
+Younger children, especially toddler age, are most often dog bite victims simply because they are less likely to recognize aggressive dog behavior and more likely to impulsively pet dogs without asking the owners if the dog is friendly.
 Because many children are eyelevel with the dog, they often receive neck and facial injuries during a dog attack.
 Many experience long-term emotional trauma and PTSD.

 What are Maryland’s Dog Bite Laws?

-Maryland has a statute of limitations for dog bite cases and allows dog bite victims up to three years to bring the case to a civil court.
-If the dog bite victim misses this deadline, they will be barred from ever filing a lawsuit against the dog owner for any disfigurement or emotional trauma resulting from the dog attack.
+Maryland has a statute of limitations for dog bite cases and allows victims up to three years to bring the case to a civil court.
+If the victim misses this deadline, they will be barred from ever filing a lawsuit against the dog owner for any disfigurement or emotional trauma resulting from the dog attack.

 Maryland additionally allows dog bite victims to file lawsuits based on the state’s rules of negligence.
-This means the dog bite victim must prove the dog owner failed to take reasonable care, which caused the dog bite.
+This means the victim must prove the dog owner failed to take reasonable care.
 For example, if the owner cannot control the dog or if the dog was not leashed, the dog owner could be held liable for negligence.

-If You or Your Child Were Bitten By a Dog, Contact a Dog Bite Attorney
+If You or Your Toddler Were Bitten By a Dog, Contact a Dog Bite Attorney

 According to the Baltimore County Health Department, the city receives up to 2,000 dog bite or scratch reports each year.
 If you or your child suffered dog bite injuries in an attack, it is important to first, seek medical care.
 The second step is to contact a dog bite attorney to review your rights in the situation.